destiny-evidence/destiny-repository/docs/procedures/deduplication.rst

         A~~~DP

-There are five key steps:
+There are six key steps:

+- `Exact Duplicates`_ - an early-exit check to see if the incoming reference is an exact duplicate of an existing reference.
+This occurs outside the main deduplication flow.
 - `Identifier Shortcut`_ - a fast-path check to see if the incoming reference has any unique identifiers that match an existing reference.
 - `Candidate Selection`_ - a high-recall, low-precision search to find potential canonical references.
 - `Deep Deduplication`_ - a high-precision comparison of the incoming reference against each candidate to determine if it duplicates the candidate.